Ramon Llull

 Examining the next design from the treatise, the so-called Tabula Generalis, we can find a very interesting table.
 Behind these series of letters are the hidden words of the utilized tables.
 These columns of letters are supposed to represent, very precisely, neither more nor less than, the totality of human wisdom;-), but actually the letters of the lullistic alphabet contain a rich potential of meanings.
 The connection to a certain site in each table allows each letter to represent unlimited words of unlimited fields.

 So, this Tabula Generalis must have been something like a subset of the truth table of the logic, described from the notions and defined in the circles.
 The logic itself consists of all possible reasonable combinations of the notions.
-While we have no rules, algorithms, or programs to tell which combination was right or wrong, we could have a truth table (One may just wonder “Who knows how to compose such a table, maybe God?”).
+While we have no rules, algorithms, or programs to tell which combination is right or wrong, we could have a truth table (One may just wonder “Who knows how to compose such a table, maybe God?”).
 And if we can include in the proper circle each human-defined notion, and we have a proper entry in the table, then we have what?
 Bingo!
 We have the Universal Wiseacre.

 Llull’s ideas would be developed further by Giovanni de la Fontana and Nicholas of Cusa in the 15th century (in his work De coniecturis Nicholas developed his method ars generalis coniecturandi, in which he describes a way of making conjectures, illustrated by wheel charts and symbols that much resemble those of Llull), Giordano Bruno in the 16th century (Bruno used the rotating figures of the Lullist system as instruments of a system of artificial memory, and attempted to apply Lullian mnemotechnics to different modes of rhetorical discourse), and by Athanasius Kircher and Gottfried Leibniz in 17th century.
 That’s why Llull is sometimes considered a pioneer of computation theory, especially given his influence on Leibniz.